Wajid Nashad

 (1953 – 18 June 2008) was a noted Pakistani music composer.
 He was born in Bombay, India and died in Lahore, Pakistan after having a long career as a composer.
 He died on 18 June 2008.

 Early life and career

 Wajid Ali was the son of eminent musician Nashad and brother of singer Ameer Ali.
-In 1964, Nashad's family migrated to Pakistan from Mumbai, India.
+In 1964, Nashad's family migrated to Pakistan from Bombay (now Mumbai).
 Wajid graduated from the Government College Lahore, Pakistan and went on to complete an MA degree as a private candidate.

 Wajid composed music for more than 50 films.
 His first film was Parastish (1977) (Released on: January 14, 1977, banner: N G Films, producer: Nasim Ahmad, director: Aziz-ul-Hassan, Cast: Deeba, Nadeem, Waheed Murad, Mumtaz, Nanha, Khalid Salim Mota, Saqi, Munawar Saeed, Nayyar Sultana).
 It had the following songs: